Septembers/Franc1sco-Franug-Leaked-Plugins/README.md

 - He doesn't clearly state the ws plugin doesn't come with !knife.
 But after purchase the private repository clearly says "If you want a !knife plugin you need to use the private knife version, if you still dont have it, then buy it from me (Franc1sco franug)."
 - Selling illegal plugins for profit would could result in his clients being taken to court.
 For example his __Multi adverts plugin__ breaks most MOTD advertisers terms of service.
 - Telling clients to not include .sp files.
+- Selling  'Private' plugins for $20 with only 76 lines of code.
+His valve menu plugin just runs fake client commands.

 __Now this is shady__
 ```